Get involved in one of our many projects that help us SERVE our neighbors and communities.

 Women Build: Building on last year’s very successful build, the women of PLCPC again participated in the Women Build Program.
 Contact Karla ( ) if you have any questions or would like to join the next PLCPC team.

 The PLCPC Youth Group will be working alongside the youth from the Urban Life Farm in Southeast San Diego, that our church helped establish in 2015, to improve the farm and get ready for the Spring harvest season.

-On Sunday, February 5 we will be collected soup for our mission partner, Presbyterian Urban Ministries.
+On Sunday, February 5 we collected soup for our mission partner, Presbyterian Urban Ministries.

 6th Annual SERVE Day - November 5, 2016, we partnered with Habitat for Humanity to work on project sites in Logan Heights.
 See highlights of the day HERE

 Senior Serve Project—On July 12, 2016, over 50 of The Red Brick Seniors and friends, under the direction of Leslie Hanna, and children from the Summer Preschool Camp, assembled bags and backpacks full of hygiene products and school supplies and jars of bean soup mix for four needy groups in San Diego—The Alliance for African Assistance, a women’s shelter in the Point Loma area, MOM’s to distribute to enlisted Navy families, and a homeless shelter in downtown San Diego.
 Over 150 kits were assembled in just 40 minutes.
 Then the seniors and friends participated in luncheon fellowship.

 On July 27, 2016, the Men’s Wednesday Evening Bible Study took over the cooking duties at Ocean Beach Community Dinners.
 This was their second time serving, and they did another terrific job of feeding the homeless in our area.